Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Experiments

 \subsection{Length Extrapolation Results}

 As shown in Figure~\ref{fig:babilong}, the results on BabiLong highlight the stark differences in extrapolation capability across architectures.
 The benchmark's classification-like nature establishes a random-guess baseline around 0.3 accuracy, a level to which Sliding Window Attention predictably converges due to its limited context.
 Other baselines also fail to generalize, with full-attention and Landmark Attention collapsing at various points beyond their training regimes.
-Crucially, the figure also reveals the importance of our key design choices within the DRT framework.
-The DRT variants with a learnable chunk encoder consistently outperform those without.
+Crucially, the figure also reveals the importance of our key design choices within the SWA+HSA architecture.
+The model variants with a learnable chunk encoder consistently outperform those without.

 To further validate these findings and provide a more granular analysis of retrieval performance, we turn to the RULER benchmark, with detailed results in Table~\ref{tbl:ruler-main}.
 The trends observed here strongly corroborate our conclusions from BabiLong.
-First, comparing our DRT models against the baselines reveals a significant performance gap in extrapolation.
+First, comparing our SWA+HSA models against the baselines reveals a significant performance gap in extrapolation.
 Llama with Yarn (Llama-Yarn), despite its strong in-domain performance at 4K, fails catastrophically at 32K, with their scores dropping to zero.
-Stick-breaking Attention (Stick-Break) and Landmark Attention demonstrate some extrapolation ability but exhibit significant performance decay and are consistently outperformed by our DRT models on longer contexts.
+Stick-breaking Attention (Stick-Break) and Landmark Attention demonstrate some extrapolation ability but exhibit significant performance decay and are consistently outperformed by our models on longer contexts.

-Second, while all DRT variants showcase robust long-context performance, the results also highlight a clear performance hierarchy among our different architectural configurations.
-Our full model (DRT with Enc=2, CLS=yes, Bypass=yes) consistently achieves state-of-the-art results.
+Second, while all our model variants showcase robust long-context performance, the results also highlight a clear performance hierarchy among our different architectural configurations.
+Our full model (Enc=2, CLS=yes, Bypass=yes) consistently achieves state-of-the-art results.
 It not only secures the highest average score of 87.92\% at the 4K training length but also degrades remarkably gracefully, maintaining an average score of 79.77\% even at an extreme context length of 32M.
 This indicates that the specific combination of our proposed components is critical for unlocking maximum performance, an interaction we will analyze in detail in the subsequent section.